 3. Hospitality exchange:

-You stay as a guest in a swapper’s house while they are also in the house, and you do the same for them.
+You stay as a guest in a swapper’s house while they are also there, and you do the same for them.

 Comfort Is Key

 House swapping may not be right for everyone.
-It is important to assess your comfort levels before jumping into a house swap headfirst.
+It is important to assess your comfort levels before jumping headfirst into a house swap.

 Experts agree that arranging a house swap through a reputable program is safe.
 However, it is worth considering how you would feel if a stranger were to sleep in your bed.
 You should also have a discussion with your temporary tenants before the swap.
 This is to address any possible concerns.